djagerif/comfort2mqtt/DOCS.md

 ## Authors & Contributors

 The original source for this project was done by [koocyrat][koochyrat].
 This project is a modified, and slightly extended version, of the same source project and adapted to a native Home Assistant Add-on.
 Among several posts, various Comfort forum members also had good suggestions which, in part, contributed to this project as inspiration.

+## Disclaimer

+Not being a fulltime programmer, but rather just a tinkerer, I try and keep things working but changes to Comfort firmware and features might not always work with this Add-on.
+I will try and update this Add-on as time and skill allows.

 ## License